Christian Seifert

 Christian Seifert (born 8 May 1969, in Rastatt) is a German entrepreneur and business manager who served as a CEO of the Deutsche Fußball Liga (DFL) from 2019 to 2021.
 He was a member of the League Board and Vice President of the German Football Association (German: Deuscher Fuball-Bund, DFB).
 He was also Vice Chairman of the Board of the Bundesliga-Stiftung (Bundesliga Foundation) and spokesperson for the Initiative Profisport Deutschland (IPD).
+Since 2022, Seifert has been developing a streaming platform for non-soccer sports with Dyn Media, which launched in the summer of 2023.

 Life

+In his youth, Seifert played for FC Rastatt 04 in the association league.
 Seifert graduated from the technical high school in Rastatt in 1988.
 At the University of Duisburg-Essen, he studied Communication studies, Marketing and Sociology from 1991 to 1995.
 From 1995 to 1998, Seifert worked for MGM MediaGruppe München, where he rose to head of product management.
 From 1998 to 2000, Seifert was Director of Marketing in Central Europe for MTV Networks.
 From 2000 to 2005, Seifert was Member of the Board of KarstadtQuelle New Media AG; and CEO there from 2004.

 Football official

-On 1 July 2005, Seifert became the CEO of DFL German Football League and vice-president of the DFB.
+In February 2005, Seifert became a member of the management board of DFL Deutsche Fußball Liga GmbH and on 1 July 2005, Seifert became the CEO of DFL German Football League and vice-president of the DFB.
 In the management of DFL, Seifert was, among other things, responsible for the strategic direction of the DFL.

+In 2005, Seifert was responsible for the first tender for media rights from a sports league in Europe.
+The European Commission had previously examined the assignment of rights for the Premier League, UEFA Champions League and Bundesliga and came to the conclusion that the rights should henceforth be assigned in a transparent and non-discriminatory manner as part of a tender.
+The EU wanted to promote competition and at least reduce the media buying power of Murdoch (England), Kirch (Germany) and Berlusconi (Italy).

+For the first time, Seifert and his team developed a media tender in which six scenarios were offered in parallel.
+The rights went to newcomer Arena, who outperformed existing rights holder Premiere.
+Premiere had offered 15,000 euros for the pay rights for the scenario with the Sportschau and 150 million if the sports show were to be abolished.
+Premiere's share price collapsed by 40% after the auction results were announced.
+The DFL achieved an increase in the rights sum from 275 to 420 million euros.

 He became a member of the League Board on 7 August 2007.
-In 2009, Seifert was appointed Deputy Chairman of the Board of the Bundesliga Foundation, and a spokesman for the IPD Initiative Profisport Deutschland (Professional Sports Initiative Germany) in November 2009.
+In 2009, Seifert was appointed deputy chairman of the board of the Bundesliga Foundation, and a spokesman for the IPD Initiative Profisport Deutschland (Professional Sports Initiative Germany) in November 2009.

-Seifert also served as the chairman of the World Leagues Forum.